gardener/gardener/docs/proposals/25-namespaced-cloud-profiles.md

 ## Proposal

 It is proposed to implement a solution that enables project administrators to create custom (namespaced) `CloudProfile`s.
-These `CloudProfile`s would be consumed by project users of the project they were created in.
+These `CloudProfile`s would be consumed by users of the project they were created in.

 ### Approach